 Ph.D., University of North Carolina, Chapel Hill, 1998

 What do we want from history?
 A reassuring narrative of triumph?
 A guide to the future?
 Something complex that, acknowledging the limits of knowability, binds the present and past into a web where we can find connection and understanding across time and space and identities?
-Born in Louisville, Dr. Bingham holds a B.A. from Harvard University and earned an M.A. at University of North Carolina, Chapel Hill.
+Born in Louisville, Dr. Bingham holds a B.A. from Harvard University and earned her Ph.D. at University of North Carolina, Chapel Hill.
 Tying together her work is the effort to see the impact of ideas in United States history and society on real (non-famous) people and social structures.
-She has written and taught about conservative southern regionalism, Enlightenment liberalism, gender and labor, the purpose and meaning of childhood, sexuality, and cherished songs of home.
-People are wired to connect to stories, especially stories about people.
-She has used biography and cultural history to follow ideas through human decisions and identities, just as they course through each of us.
+She has written and taught about conservative southern regionalism, Enlightenment liberalism, gender and labor, the purpose and meaning of childhood, sexuality, and an 1850s blackface minstrel song that is with us still.
+People are wired to connect to stories, and Bingham uses biography and cultural history to follow ideas through human decisions and identities, just as they course through each of us.
 Dr. Bingham’s first teaching job in Louisville was at Bellarmine College in 1998; she has also taught at Centre College, University of Louisville, and St. Francis High School.
-She is excited to offer an honors seminar each term and otherwise support Bellarmine undergraduates.
-When not in the archives researching or writing books, she is biking in the parks, walking in the woods with her dogs, dreaming of Italy and Italian food, and enjoying time with her husband and three children.
+She is excited to offer honors seminars and guide thesis projects and otherwise support Bellarmine undergraduates.
+When not in researching in the archives or writing books, she is biking in the parks, walking in the woods, dreaming of Italy and Italian food, and enjoying time with her husband and three children.

 Select Publications and Presentations